OSGeo/OSGeoLive-doc/en/quickstart/opencpn_quickstart.rst

 the :menuselection:`Geospatial --> Navigation and Maps` menu or Desktop icon you will be presented with the option to do this automatically.

 ..
-To do this manually, open a Terminal from the main Applications menu and run :command:`opencpn_noaa_agreement.sh` at the command prompt.
+To do this manually, open a Terminal from the main Accessories menu and run :command:`opencpn_noaa_agreement.sh` at the command prompt.
 The user's password is given in the file on the main desktop.